ShakedLub/FreeViewing/README.md

 * GBC, GB-Bayes and Bayesian parameter estimation analyses:

-(1) Open the R project AnalysisR.Rproj
+a.
+Open the R project AnalysisR.Rproj

-(2) Running GBC and GBBayes tests on the behavioral data.
+b.
+Running GBC and GBBayes tests on the behavioral data.
 Running the code: (a) Run GBC.R (b) then GBBayes.R (C) and finally GBCGBBayesScript.R

-(2) Running Bayesian parameter estimation analysis.
+c.
+Running Bayesian parameter estimation analysis.
 Running the code: Run BayesianParameterEstimationScript.R

-#### Analyses on both experiments
+### 1.3.4.
+Analyses on both experiments

 ###### Location:

 FreeViewing\\ExpMain\\Analysis\\AnalysisCode\\ResultsAnalysis\\EyeTrackingAnalysis\\PlotsBothExperiments

-(1) **Run\_AwarenessResultsExperiments.m** - creates the awareness results figure.
+**1.3.4.1.** **Run\_AwarenessResultsExperiments.m** - creates the awareness results figure.

 Conditions:
 (a) saveFlag- 1 save, 0 do not save

-(2) **Run\_AwarenessResultsBPE.m** - creates the Bayesian parameter estimation awareness results figure.
+**1.3.4.2.** **Run\_AwarenessResultsBPE.m** - creates the Bayesian parameter estimation awareness results figure.

 Conditions:(a) saveFlag- 1 save, 0 do not save

-(3) **Run\_EyeMovementResultsExperiments.m** - create the object analysis, region analysis and emotional face attribute analysis results figures, and create tables summarizing effect sizes and p-values for all conditions except for the main condition.
+**1.3.4.3.** **Run\_EyeMovementResultsExperiments.m** - create the object analysis, region analysis and emotional face attribute analysis results figures, and create tables summarizing effect sizes and p-values for all conditions except for the main condition.

 Conditions:(a) AnalysisType-